mathans1695/Ireland-Covid-cases/README.md

 # Ireland-Covid-cases
-- Map shows proportion of covid cases at each county in Ireland
-- Data taken at the end of October
+Map shows proportion of covid cases at each county in Ireland, data taken at the end of October